marinapm90/reddit/README.md

 - numpy
 - functools

-A [requirements.txt](https://github.com/marinapm90/reddit/blob/master/requirements.txt) file is included in the repository for easy installation
+A [requirements.txt](https://github.com/marinapm90/reddit/blob/master/requirements.txt) file is included in the repository for easy installation.

-Set UP:
+Set up:

 To use it you just need to run: